Alcohol, Entertainment and Gaming Licensing

 Category C and D machines must display the ‘theoretical target percentage return to player’ as well as a declaration of their category.

-RTP is an average measured over a large number of games and will vary over a typical session due to normal game volatility.
+Return To Player (RTP) is an average measured over a large number of games, and will vary over a typical session due to normal game volatility.
 It is up to the manufacturer to decide upon the game RTP and there is no minimum requirement, but the minimum average return must be displayed to the player for the game.

 Gaming Licensing